 Ingredients in Bonefish Grill tuna bowls

-The tuan bowls will include tuna steaks, rice, avocado and sweet chili Thai sauce.
+Theese tuna bowls include tuna steaks, jasmine rice, avocado and sweet chili Thai sauce.

 Buy high quality fresh tuna steaks if at all possible.
 They taste much better than frozen or a lower quality fish.
 Choose steaks that are about an inch thick and shiny.
 That indicates that it has been recently cut and will be fresh.